MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 For more information on setting up Teams, see [Install and set up the Dynamics 365 app for Teams](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/basics/teams-install-app).

-### Post notes from Product Visualize
+### Post notes from Dynamics 365 Product Visualize

-Product Visualize makes your customer's needs part of the conversation by posting any notes you make in the app back to a connected Teams channel.
+Dynamics 365 Product Visualize makes your customer's needs part of the conversation by posting any notes you make in the app back to a connected Teams channel.
 The text and mixed-reality image get posted to Teams, giving your team the information and context they need to make smart decisions.
 This feature is enabled by default but can be turned off through the in-app **Settings** menu.

 ## What's next?

 You now have everything you need to start using Microsoft Dynamics 365 Product Visualize.
-New opportunities, products, and models will show up automatically in the application after they have been added to Dynamics 365 for Sales.
-For help or feedback, use the **Feedback** button in the Product Visualize app.
+New opportunities, products, and models will show up automatically in the application after they have been added to Dynamics 365 Sales.
+For help or feedback, use the **Feedback** button in the Dynamics 365 Product Visualize app.

 ### See also